James Inskip

-James Theodore Inskip (6 April 1868 – 4 August 1949) was Bishop of Barking from 1919 to 1948.
+James Theodore Inskip (6 April 1868 – 4 August 1949) was a British Anglican priest who served as Bishop of Barking from 1919 to 1948.

-Inskip was the son of James Inskip, a Bristol solicitor, by his first wife Elizabeth, daughter of Edward Thomas Inskip.
-Lord Chancellor Thomas Inskip, 1st Viscount Caldecote and Sir John Inskip, Lord Mayor of Bristol, were his younger half-brothers.
+Inskip was the son of James Inskip, a Bristol solicitor, and his first wife Elizabeth, daughter of Edward Thomas Inskip.
+His younger half-brothers were Thomas Inskip, 1st Viscount Caldecote, who served in the government of Neville Chamberlain and as Lord Chief Justice of England, and Sir John Inskip, who served as Lord Mayor of Bristol.
 Inskip's mother died when he was one year old.
 He was educated at Clifton College and Corpus Christi College, Cambridge.
-His youngest daughter was the novelist, Constance Elizabeth [Betty] Inskip.
+His youngest daughter was the novelist, Constance Elizabeth (Betty) Inskip.